How to get a job in logistics, transport or supply chain

 Are there any opportunities for graduates with 2.2s?

 You can get into logistics, transport and supply chain with a 2.2, though there are fewer opportunities than if you have a 2.1.
-Graduate scheme recruiters normally want a 2.1, especially in transport planning, though there are exceptions, such as Network Rail.
+Graduate scheme recruiters often want a 2.1, especially in transport planning, though there are exceptions.
 For individual graduate jobs you are more likely to be able to apply with a 2.2.